-Question: Committing Without A Letter of Intent?
+Question: Committing Without A Letter of Intent (Athletic Commitment Letter)?

 If you are being recruited by a Div.
 1 school without an athletic scholarship is there a formal signing process?
 Without a letter of intent, how do you know you are more than a walk on?